cs1302uga/cs1302-ce26/README.md

    implement the `printAllBoards` method in `TTTSolver`.
 The rider should be actively engaged in the process as well.

-1. Use maven to compile and run the code.
+1. Use Maven to compile and run the code.
 After you've confirmed that it compiles and runs, please add and commit your changes to the repository.

 **CHECKPOINT**